jakubartur/nexa/doc/opgroup-tokens.md

 ### RPC: "token mint"

 Create a certain number of tokens of a particular type and sends them to specified addresses.
-Converts (redeems) tokens back into BCH.
+Converts (redeems) tokens back into NEX.
 You must be the owner of this group (have the ability to sign the controllingAddress) to successfully execute this function.

-Depending on the implementation, you may need to manually load the group's controlling address with some BCH before calling this function.
+Depending on the implementation, you may need to manually load the group's controlling address with some NEX before calling this function.

 **Syntax:**